 In most organizations, budget holders are responsible for the purchasing for their department and making the best use of the available budget, whilst finance teams are both responsible and accountable for capturing and accounting activities for that spend.

-Finance use ERP and accounting software to manage the process of capturing the relevant invoices, getting them approved, posting them to the ledgers and getting the supplier paid.
-Once a month they provide the management reports to the budget holder to update them on where they are against budget.
+Finance use ERP and accounting software to manage the process of capturing the relevant invoices, getting them approved, posting them to the ledgers, and getting the supplier paid.
+Once a month they provide the management reports to the budget holder to update them on where they are against the budget.

-The diligent budget holder addresses this problem with multiple spreadsheets that they maintain to track their spend against the available budget.
-This is a time consuming activity and always needs reconciliation to the management accounts when they arrive.
+The diligent budget holder addresses this problem with multiple spreadsheets that they maintain to track their spending against the available budget.
+This is a time-consuming activity and always needs reconciliation with the management accounts when they arrive.

-If senior finance management want to make budget holders accountable for their spend management two changes are required.
+If senior finance management wants to make budget holders accountable for their spending management two changes are required.

-- The second is to recognise that the current manual purchasing processes may address finance’s requirements, but almost all ERP/ Accounting applications are unfit for purpose to address the budget holder’s requirements.
+- The second is to recognize that the current manual purchasing processes may address finance’s requirements, but almost all ERP/ Accounting applications are unfit for the purpose to address the budget holder’s requirements.

-Perhaps most important of all, it should enable finance and budget holders to work much more closely together and develop the organisation’s skills in the effective management of budgets and spend.
+Perhaps most important of all, it should enable finance and budget holders to work much more closely together and develop the organization’s skills in the effective management of budgets and spend.